Last Updated on March 21, 2021 by Shaun Snapp

-- One team of people can build one predictive robot, while another team of people with a different approach could build a different predictive robot.
+- One team can build one predictive robot, while another team of people with a different approach could build a different predictive robot.

-Consulting firms, most likely just like the group of people used by the Hillary Clinton campaign, are using the term AI to bill hours and gain power by tricking non-technical people with they can build systems that allow humans not to think.
+Consulting firms, most likely just like the group of people used by the Hillary Clinton campaign, are using the term AI to bill hours and gain power by tricking non-technical people to build systems that allow humans not to think.

 Losing to the B Team

 In the various post mortems of the Hillary Clinton campaign, one of the questions that have been asked is how such a sophisticated team such as the one fielded by Hillary Clinton lose to what is generally acknowledged as an inexperienced team in the Trump camp.
 It seems that Ada, in part, neutralized the team that Hillary Clinton had assembled.
 Ada blocked out Bill Clinton’s advice and the advice of other experienced staff.